agherzan/yubikey-full-disk-encryption/README.md

 # Usage

-## Formatting new LUKS encrypted volume using ykfde passphrase
+## Format new LUKS encrypted volume using ykfde passphrase

-For formatting new *LUKS* encrypted volume, you can use [ykfde-format](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-format) script which is wrapper over `cryptsetup luksFormat` command, see `ykfde-format -h` for help:
+To format new *LUKS* encrypted volume, you can use [ykfde-format](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-format) script which is wrapper over `cryptsetup luksFormat` command, see `ykfde-format -h` for help:

 ```
 ykfde-format --cipher aes-xts-plain64 --key-size 512 --hash sha512 /dev/<device>
 ```

-## Enrolling ykfde passphrase to existing LUKS encrypted volume
+## Enroll ykfde passphrase to existing LUKS encrypted volume

-For enrolling new ykfde passphrase to existing *LUKS* encrypted volume you can use [ykfde-enroll](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-enroll) script, see `ykfde-enroll -h` for help:
+To enroll new ykfde passphrase to existing *LUKS* encrypted volume you can use [ykfde-enroll](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-enroll) script, see `ykfde-enroll -h` for help:

 ```
 ykfde-enroll -d /dev/<device> -s <keyslot_number>